-In addition to the above categories, ion implanters may also be categorized by the types of applications for which they are designed.
-For example, the Axcelis Purion Power Series, which provides full recipe coverage for power device applications critical to mobile devices and electric vehicles, is comprised of a group of high current, medium current and high energy implanters that have been developed to optimize semiconductor devices created on Silicon Carbide wafers, which are advantageous for certain power devices.
+Beyond the traditional categories of implanters, Axcelis has developed systems designed for specific applications.
+For example, the Axcelis Purion Power Series, which provides full recipe coverage for power device applications critical to electric vehicles and industrial applications.
+The Purion Power Series is comprised of a group of high current, medium current and high energy implanters that optimize semiconductor devices created on SiC wafers, which are advantageous for certain power devices.